CafeVariomeUoL/cv3-docs/Writerside/topics/query-builder-and-query-result.md

 <primary-label ref="backend"/>

-This page explains the structure, meaning, and operation of the query builder and its responses.
+This page describes the structure, purpose, and functionality of the query builder, as well as the meaning of its responses.

 ## Query Builder

-The query builder is a class that helps to construct a record level query from various sources, and transform or run the query.
-It's highly flexible and is the core part of the record level query system in Cafe Variome.
+The query builder is a class designed to help construct record-level queries from various sources and then transform or execute those queries.
+It is highly flexible and forms the core component of the record-level query system in Cafe Variome.

 ### Data Structure

-An example JSON structure of the query builder can be:
+An example JSON structure of the query builder could be:

 <code-block src="json/RecordQueryBuilder.maximum.json" collapsed-title="RecordQueryBuilder.maximum.json" collapsible="true" lang="json" />

-The detailed explanation of each filter is as follows:
+A detailed explanation of each filter is provided below:

 ### Subject Filter

 The subject filter is used to query common demographic data within the system.
-Because they are usually stored in various terms, the subject filter provides a unified interface to query them, and an easier way for user to see on the UI what to query on.
-The structure:
+Since this data is typically stored using various terminology standards, the subject filter provides a unified interface to simplify queries and makes it easier for users to identify query options in the UI.
+Its structure is as follows:

 ```json
 {